yashira85/yashira85.github.io/README.md

 ### Lingering Issues:

 Some issues concerning my synonym generator in need of resolve would be:
--Improving the click function of my “previous word” and “next word” buttons -Improving the synonym display section that appears between the “previous word” button and “next word” button -Finding a more suitable API to generate synonyms.
+- Improving the click function of my “previous word” and “next word” buttons
+- Improving the synonym display section that appears between the “previous word” button and “next word” button
+- Finding a more suitable API to generate synonyms.
 The current API does generate synonyms, but the output is a little colloquial for elementary students to find useful for their studies.
--Continuing to improve the page styling
+- Continuing to improve the page styling
--Improve the carousel display, ensuring that only one synonym appears at a time
+- Improving the carousel display, ensuring that only one synonym appears at a time